udindwy/To-Do-List-App/README.md

 # To-Do-List-App
-To Do List App adalah aplikasi web sederhana untuk mengelola daftar tugas harian.
-Aplikasi ini dikembangkan menggunakan PHP, MySQL, HTML, CSS, dan sedikit JavaScript.
+To Do List App is a simple web application for managing daily task lists.
+This app is developed using PHP, MySQL, HTML, CSS, and a bit of JavaScript.

-## Fitur
+## Features
-- Menambahkan tugas baru
+- Add new tasks
-- Menandai tugas sebagai selesai atau belum selesai
+- Mark tasks as completed or not completed
-- Mengedit tugas yang sudah ada
+- Edit existing tasks
-- Menghapus tugas dari daftar
+- Delete tasks from the list

-## Teknologi yang Digunakan
+## Technologies Used
 - PHP
 - MySQL
 - HTML
 - CSS
 - JavaScript

-## Persyaratan
+## Requirements
-- Web server (seperti Apache atau Nginx)
+- Web server (such as Apache or Nginx)
 - PHP
 - MySQL

-## Instalasi
+## Installation
-1. Kloning repositori ini ke dalam direktori web server Anda.
+1. Clone this repository into your web server directory.
-2. Buat database MySQL baru dan impor file `todolist.sql` yang terdapat di dalam direktori `database`.
+2. Create a new MySQL database and import the `todolist.sql` file located in the `database` directory.
-3. Ubah konfigurasi koneksi database di file `koneksi.php` sesuai dengan pengaturan MySQL Anda.
+3. Update the database connection configuration in the `koneksi.php` file according to your MySQL settings.
-4. Akses aplikasi melalui browser.
+4. Access the application through your browser.

-## Kontribusi
+## Contribution
-Jika Anda ingin berkontribusi pada proyek ini, silakan ajukan pull request.
-Kami sangat terbuka terhadap saran dan perbaikan dari komunitas.
+If you wish to contribute to this project, please submit a pull request.
+We welcome suggestions and improvements from the community.

-## Lisensi
+## License
-Proyek ini dilisensikan di bawah MIT License.
+This project is licensed under the MIT License.